addievo/RCMGUI/README.md

-### Warm if AV bitches about release, build the release yourself.
+### Warn: if AV bitches about release, build the release yourself.

 # Build